randywf/15-min-city/presentation/README.md

 ## How to build

 1. Install Quarto
-3. Render the slides with: presentation.qmd --to revealjs
+3. Render the slides with: quarto render yourdirectory/presentation.qmd --to revealjs
 4. Open the resulting html in a browser to present.

 ## Files